 Train for duty.
 Train for life.

-Athletes' Performance's Tactical Military programs inclue the Intensive Restoration and Training program as well as Tactical Military Education courses.
+EXOS' Tactical Military programs include the Intensive Restoration and Training program as well as Tactical Military Education courses.

 Intensive Restoration and Training Program